MyGet/MyGetDocs/Docs.Site/Docs/Walkthrough/Setting-up-MyGet.markdown

 ## Creating a new MyGet feed

 1. **Browse to [MyGet.org][1] and log in** using your preferred identity provider.
-We currently support Google, Live ID, Yahoo!, Facebook, StackOverflow, GitHub and OpenID.
+We currently support Microsoft Account, Google, GitHub, Facebook, StackExchange and OpenID.

 2. **Complete your new MyGet profile** by providing a username and password.
 These are your *MyGet credentials*, which you'll need to authenticate against private feeds on MyGet.org.
 From now on, you can also use these to log in on the MyGet.org web site.